 Studies have also found that the Pritikin Program reduced fasting insulin by 30 to 40%.

 Optimal control of Type 2 diabetes

-In their lectures at the Pritikin Longevity Center, physicians Yanelis Martin, MD, and Danine Fruge, MD, summarize that optimal control of Type 2 diabetes involves:
+In her lectures at the Pritikin Longevity Center, physician Danine Fruge, MD, summarizes that optimal control of Type 2 diabetes involves: